 Includes a bibliography of Florovsky's writings, photos, and index.

-Three kinds of readers will benefit from this book: the general reader seeking acquaintance with Florovsky and his times; the student of Russian history or theology who knows of Florovsky but who seeks greater knowledge and appreciation of his contribution to the study of Russian and to Orthodox theology; and scholars and specialists for whom Fr Florovsky's name is legendary and his creative work is of abiding scholarly interest, who research will be facilitated by having at hand a fresh and comprehensive assessment of him and essential but hard to find bibliographical and archival data.
+Three kinds of readers will benefit from this book: the general reader seeking acquaintance with Florovsky and his times; the student of Russian history or theology who knows of Florovsky but who seeks greater knowledge and appreciation of his contribution to the study of Russian and to Orthodox theology; and scholars and specialists for whom Fr Florovsky's name is legendary and his creative work is of abiding scholarly interest, whose research will be facilitated by having a fresh and comprehensive assessment of him and essential but hard to find bibliographical and archival data.

-Andrew Blane is professor Russian history (emeritus) at the City University of New York and secretary of the Andrei Sakharov Foundation.
+About the Author: Andrew Blane is professor Russian history (emeritus) at the City University of New York and secretary of the Andrei Sakharov Foundation.